BradleyCodeU/bradleycodeu.github.io/_apcsp/scrum/screencastobs.md

   1. Change Mode to Advanced
   1. Change Recording Format to mp4
-  1. Make sure the encoder is hardware
+  1. Make sure the encoder is x264

-  1. Change the path where the file is saved to where you want to store the video
+Click the + in the Sources section (the bottom left) and add "Display Capture" as a source.

+You should be ready to record.

+After recording, your video is automatically saved to the Videos folder.